Be the solution. Create a happy family.

 Infertility statistics are rising in the United States, and even with assisted reproduction techniques available, some couples are still unable to have a child without the assistance of a gestational carrier/surrogate mother.

-Becoming a surrogate mother means giving the gift of life to a couple who would otherwise never have biological children of their own.
+Becoming a surrogate or gestational carrier means giving the gift of life to a family who would otherwise never have biological children of their own.

-At Surrogate Solutions, we specialize in assisting potential surrogate carriers to find intended parents with whom they are compatible.
+At Surrogate Solutions, we specialize in assisting potential surrogates also called gestational carriers to find intended parents with whom they are compatible.
 From personal experiences as gestational carriers, we know how rewarding the process of becoming a surrogate mother can be.
 Giving someone a child of their own is the best gift you can give.
 It is a very honorable and compassionate act, and Surrogate Solutions is here to guide you through the process.

-- A background check is done on every potential surrogate mother
+- A background check is done on every potential surrogate, her spouse/partner, and/or any adult residing in the home

-- Once the surrogate’s file is complete, her profile will be presented to the intended parents for review
+- Once the surrogate’s full application is complete, she has interviewed with our team, her profile will be presented to the intended parents for review

 - When the intended parents select a woman to carry their child, a meeting will be arranged between the two parties